ervandew/keyring/README.rst

                           10s after being set).
 Requires xclip
     -p, --paste           when used with 'prompt', paste the result password into the currently focused field.
-Requires xdotool
+Requires xdotool --2factor             indicates that the key to set uses two factor authentication.
+This indicator is currently only used by the 'prompt' command where a subsiquent dialog will prompt you to enter your temp code and that value will be appended to your password.
+This feature is probably only useful for a small number of sites.

 vimperator
 ----------